WorkOfStan/seablast/README.md

 ## Model
 SeablastModel uses model field in APP_MAPPING to invoke the model in the App.
-The invoked class MUST have a public method `getParameters()` and accept SeablastConfiguration as a constructor argument.
+Model transforms input into knowledge, therefore the invoked class MUST have a public method `knowledge()` and expect SeablastConfiguration as a constructor argument.
+Also SeablastModel expects Superglobals $superglobals argument (instead of injection `$m->setSuperglobals($superglobals);` if required by APP_MAPPING), so that the environment variables are always easily available.
+(Especially important for APIs.)
 The minimal requirements are to be implemented by SeablastModelInterface.

 ## Stack